 Alternatively, the Management Company may also conclude for the sub-fund pre-hedging transactions with flexible volumes.
 The costs of a pre-hedging transaction with flexible volumes that are based on a swap transaction mirror the market risk of the counterparty of the OTC swap in the period from conclusion of the pre-hedge transaction up to the inception date.
 In this case, pre-hedging costs are included in the respective swap transaction and are taken into account accordingly in the calculation of the sub-fund's NAV per share.
-Therefore, the costs in conjunction with pre-hedging agreements with flexible volumes shall be charged to the sub-fund and shall be borne here by the investors with subscription of the shares in the subscription
+Therefore, the costs in conjunction with pre-hedging agreements with flexible volumes shall be charged to the sub-fund and shall be borne here by the investors with subscription of the shares in the subscription phase.

-In the view of the fund manager it is always necessary to put the planned portfolio structure into place to a sufficient degree as quickly as possible in order to achieve the investment objectives and to implement the fund concept.
-In order to achieve this goal, the fund manager has the right to acquire bundled assets for the sub-fund from other investment funds, including those belonging to the Deutsche Bank Group or managed by it.
-The fund manager will do this while observing the principle of best execution on the basis of the bundled assets.
+In the view of the sub-fund's manager, it is always necessary to put the planned portfolio structure into place to a sufficient degree as quickly as possible in order to achieve the investment objectives and to implement the sub-fund's concept.
+In order to achieve this goal, the sub-fund's manager has the right to acquire bundled assets for the sub-fund from other investment funds, including those belonging to the Deutsche Bank Group or managed by it.
+The sub-fund's manager will do this while observing the principle of best execution on the basis of the bundled assets.